Enhancing the filtered derived category

 Recall (Definition~17.8.1 in Hirschhorn~[\ModCat]) that a {\it homotopy orthogonal pair\/} is a pair of morphism $i\colon A\to B$ and $p\colon X\to Y$ such that the canonical map is a weak equivalence.
 Here $\Map$ denotes the derived mapping space and $\times$ denotes homotopy pullback.
 In this case we say that $i$~is {\it left homotopy orthogonal\/} to~$p$ and $p$~is {\it right homotopy orthogonal\/} to~$i$.

 Recall (Bousfield, Definition~6.2 in~[\Fact]) that a {\it homotopy factorization system\/} on a model category~$\bA$ is a pair $(E,M)$, where $E$ is a class contained in the cofibrations of~$\bA$ and $M$ is a class contained in the fibrations of~$\bA$, such that \item{(1)} the class $E$ coincides with the class of cofibrations that are left homotopy orthogonal to all elements of~$M$; \item{(2)} the class $M$ coincides with the class of fibrations that are right homotopy orthogonal to all elements of~$E$; \item{(3)} any morphism in~$\bA$ factors as an element of~$E$ composed with an element of~$M$. \endlist We additionally demand that the latter factorization is functorial, in complete analogy to the modern definition of a model category.
-A homotopy factorization system is {\it accessible\/} if its functorial factorization is an accessible functor.
+A~homotopy factorization system is {\it accessible\/} if its functorial factorization is an accessible functor.

 \factsat \proclaim Remark.
-According to Theorem~7.1 in Bousfield~[\Fact], any set~$I_E$ of cofibrations in a combinatorial model category generates an accessible homotopy factorization system whose class~$E$ is the smallest weakly saturated class containing~$I_E$ and all (generating) acyclic cofibrations and satisfying the condition that for any composable pair~$(f,g)$ of cofibrations such that $gf$ and~$f$ belong to $E$, then so does~$g$.
-Typically $I_E$ will be chosen to consist of generating cofibrations.
+According to Theorem~7.1 in Bousfield~[\Fact] (modified to use framing instead of simplicial enrichments in the case of nonsimplicial model categories), any set~$I_E$ of cofibrations in a combinatorial model category generates an accessible homotopy factorization system whose class~$E$ is the smallest weakly saturated class containing~$I_E$ and all (generating) acyclic cofibrations and satisfying the condition that for any composable pair~$(f,g)$ of cofibrations such that $gf$ and~$f$ belong to $E$, then so does~$g$.
+Typically $I_E$ will be a subset of the set of generating cofibrations.